- Do less, feel more

 There really isn’t much more to say than the title: Do less, feel more.
 It’s not about the difficulty or impressiveness of the poses you do, nor about how long you can hold them without hating them or collapsing into a heap of muscle spasms.
 It’s about how deeply you can get your whole being involved in each moment that you spend in each pose that you do, regardless of whether it is Tadasana or ‘Full’ Pigeon Pose.

 Can you spend 10 seconds in Tadasana, fully present in each moment, fully present in each part of your body?
 It’s actually a very tall order.
-Start by seeing if you can you feel more than one part of your body at once, working your way up to an increasingly larger number of body parts.
+Start by seeing if you can feel two parts of your body at once, and then work your way up to an increasingly larger number of body parts.
 Eventually you may get to the point where you can feel most of your body at once for at least a split second, then a whole second, and eventually for the entire duration that you hold a pose.
 And then can you do it again for the next pose?
 And then can you do it in each moment of the transition between two poses?
 Richard Freeman likes to say that there are thousands of yoga poses that don’t have names yet, meaning that each of the infinite shapes your body makes as it transitions from, let’s say, Hasta Tadasana to Uttanasana, is a yoga pose worthy of your full awareness, your complete ability to feel.

 If you thought Scorpion Pose was difficult, you ain’t seen nothing yet.
 But in equal measure, if you thought the rewards of nailing Scorpion were awesome, you ain’t seen nothing yet.
 Just wait until you harness the rewards of becoming fully present in one moment in time, and then doing it all over again in the next moment, and in the moment after that.
 And, yes, the one after that, too.
 While Scorpion is a fine pose, the problem with too much doing is that it can get in the way of feeling, so a worthwhile focus to bring to your practice, at least some of the time, is to do less, so you can focus on feeling more.